 More about the innovators of permaculture...

-Bill Mollison was born in 1928 and has been called the 'father of permaculture'.
+Bill Mollison (1928-2016) has been called the 'father of permaculture'.
 Permaculture is an integrated system of design encompassing not only agriculture, horticulture, architecture and ecology but also money management, land access strategies and legal systems for businesses and communities.
 The aim is to create systems that provide for their own needs, do not pollute and are sustainable.
 Conservation of soil, water and energy are central issues to permaculture, as are stability and diversity.

 "Permaculture philosophy is one of working with, rather than against nature; of protracted and thoughtful observation, rather than protracted and thoughtless action; of looking at systems in all their functions rather than asking only one yield of them; of allowing systems to demonstrate their own evolution."